Pseudoboletus parasiticus

 Pseudoboletus parasiticus, previously known as Boletus parasiticus and Xerocomus parasiticus, and commonly known as the parasitic bolete, is a rare bolete mushroom found on Scleroderma citrinum earthballs in North America.

 Taxonomy

 Pseudoboletus parasiticus is one of the earliest-diverging lineages of the Boletaceae, after the clade comprising Chalciporus and Buchwaldoboletus.

 Description

 The cap is hemispherical when young, later flat, yellowish brown or darker and up to 6 cm wide.
 The yellow stem is 3-7 cm tall and 6-15 mm thick.
 The flesh is pale yellow and the spore print is olive brown.

 Habitat and distribution

-It can be found found growing on Scleroderma citrinum earthballs in eastern North America from July to September.
+It can be found growing on Scleroderma citrinum earthballs in eastern North America from July to September.

 Edibility

-While edible, it is not recommended to do so, due to concerns about being poisoned by its host, which is poisonous.
+While edible, it is not recommended to do so, due to concerns about being poisoned by its host, the common earthball, which is poisonous.